-3 MPI_AL LTOALL(sendbuf, sendc ount, sendtype, recvbuf, recvcount, recvtype, comm) 4 5 IN sendbuf starting address of send buffer (choice) 6 IN sendcount number of elements sent to each process (non-negative integer) 7 8 IN sendtype data type of send buffer elements (handle) 9 10 OUT recvbuf address of receive buffer (choice) 11 IN recvcount number of elements received from any process (non-negative integer) 12 13 IN recvtype data type of receive buffer elements (handle) 14 15 IN comm communicator (handle) 15 16 17 int MPI dbuf, int sendcount, MPI_Datatype sendtype, , int recvcount, MPI_Datatype recvtype,) 18 19 20 <ty< td="">MPI_ALLTOALL(SENDBUF, SENDCOUNT, SENDTYPE, RECVBUF, RECVCOUNT, RECVTYPE, COMM, IERROR) <type> SENDBUF(), RECVBUF() INTEGER SENDCOUNT, SENDTYPE, RECVCOUNT, RECVTYPE, COMM, IERROR 21 22 23 23 23 24 25 24 25 25 25 25 25 25 25 25 25 25 25 25 25</type></ty<> MPI_ALLTOALL(SENDBUF, SENDCOUNT, SENDTYPE, RECVBUF, RECVCOUNT, RECVTYPE, COMM, IERROR) <type> SENDBUF(), RECVBUF() INTEGER SENDCOUNT, SENDTYPE, RECVCOUNT, RECVTYPE, COMM, IERROR 21 22 23 23 23 24 25 24 25 25 25 25 25 25 25 25 25 25 25 25 25</type> void MF void MPI::Comm::Alltoall(const void sendbuf, int sendcount, const MPI::Datatype& sendtype, void recvbuf, int recvcount, const MPI::Datatype& recvtype) const = 0 sends di by proce The the type that the every pa If co MPI_ALLTOALL is an extension of MPI_ALLGATHER to the case where each process sends distinct data to each of the receivers.
+3 MPI_AL LTOALL(sendbuf, sendc ount, sendtype, recvbuf, recvcount, recvtype, comm) 4 5 IN sendbuf starting address of send buffer (choice) 6 IN sendcount number of elements sent to each process (non-negative integer) 7 8 IN sendtype data type of send buffer elements (handle) 9 10 OUT recvbuf address of receive buffer (choice) 11 IN recvcount number of elements received from any process (non-negative integer) 12 13 IN recvtype data type of receive buffer elements (handle) 14 15 IN comm communicator (handle) 15 16 17 int MPI dbuf, int sendcount, MPI_Datatype sendtype, , int recvcount, MPI_Datatype recvtype, ) 18 19 20 MPI_ALLTOALL(SENDBUF, SENDCOUNT, SENDTYPE, RECVBUF, RECVCOUNT, RECVTYPE, 21 COMM, IERROR) 22 <type> SENDBUF(), RECVBUF() 23 INTEGER SENDCOUNT, SENDTYPE, RECVCOUNT, RECVTYPE, COMM, IERROR 24</type> void MPI::Comm::Alltoall(const void sendbuf, int sendcount, const MPI::Datatype&amp; sendtype, void recvbuf, int recvcount, const MPI::Datatype&amp; recvtype) const = 0 sends di by proce The the type that the every pa If co MPI_ALLTOALL is an extension of MPI_ALLGATHER to the case where each process sends distinct data to each of the receivers.
 The j-th block sent from process i is received by process j and is placed in the i-th block of recvbuf.
 The type signature associated with sendcount, sendtype, at a process must be equal to the type signature associated with recvcount, recvtype at any other process.
 This implies that the amount of data sent must be equal to the amount of data received, pairwise between every pair of processes.
 As usual, however, the type maps may be different.
-If comm is an intracommunicator, the outcome is as if each process executed a send to each process (itself included) with a call to, MP ${\tt I_Send}({\tt sendbuf}+{\tt i}\cdot{\tt s}$ $endcount \cdot extent(sendtype), sendcount, sendtype, i,),$ 39 and a re ceive from every other process with a call to, 40 41 - 42 MP 1_Recv(recvbuf + 1 · r $recvcount \cdot extent(recvtype), recvcount, recvtype, i,).$ 43 values of n all processes. sses are significant.
+If comm is an intracommunicator, the outcome is as if each process executed a send to each process (itself included) with a call to, MP ${\tt I\Send}({\tt sendbuf}+{\tt i}\cdot{\tt s}$ $endcount \cdot extent(sendtype), sendcount, sendtype, i,),$ 39 and a re ceive from every other process with a call to, 40 41 - 42 MP 1_Recv(recvbuf + 1 · r $recvcount \cdot extent(recvtype), recvcount, recvtype, i,).$ 43 values of n all processes. sses are significant.
 The argument comm must have identical 44 45 46 If c No "in place" option is supported.
 46 If comm is an intercommunicator, then the outcome is as if each process in group A 47 sends a message to each process in group B, and vice versa.
 The j-th send buffer of process 48